kubernetes-study-guide/Kubernetes-Study-Guide/Section-01-Getting-Started/06_The_Kubernetes_Study_Guide/transcript.md

 There can be several ways to perform the same kubernetes task.
 When that's the case I'll Usually cover 1, or maybe 2 approaches in the video and I'll mention the rest in the course notes.

 I've included links to all online resources that I mention in each video, such as github repos and blog articles.
-I've also include links to other resources that expands on the topics covered in the video
+I've also include links to other resources that expands on the topics covered in the video and gives more indepth info.

 There's also a study guide to accompany this course which you can find on github.